Land Conservation Fellow

 About This Position

 Mass Audubon is committed to creating a more diverse, equitable, inclusive, and just organization and to providing greater access to nature for everyone.
-Part of this work requires us to address the historic inequities within the environmental and conservation fields, which is why the Environmental Fellowship Program for Early Careers (EFP) was created.
+Part of this work requires us to address the historic inequities within the environmental and conservation fields, which is why we are launching the Environmental Fellowship Program for Early Careers (EFP).
 The EFP is a unique program designed to increase pathways into environmental professions for people whose identities have been historically underrepresented.
-Each 14-month fellowship is hosted within one of five departments: Land Conservation, Conservation Science, Policy and Advocacy, Marketing and Communications, or Environmental Education.
-Our fellows will have the opportunity to tackle some of the most pressing environmental concerns of our time while working alongside a passionate and dedicated team of professionals.
+Each 14-month fellowship is hosted within one of four departments/teams: Land Conservation, Conservation Science, Environmental Education, or Nature in the City.
+Our fellows will tackle some of the most pressing environmental concerns of our time while working with a passionate and dedicated team of professionals.
 In addition to professional experience, the fellows are given opportunities for networking, mentoring, and skill development within a supportive cohort model.
 To learn more about the program, please register for our Information Session which will take place on Thursday, February 22nd at 6pm EST.

-Mass Audubon‘s Action Agenda is a five-year plan to address the rapid loss of wildlife habitat, inequitable access to nature, and the threat of climate change.
+Mass Audubon recently launched our Action Agenda, a five-year plan to address the rapid loss of wildlife habitat, inequitable access to nature, and the threat of climate change.
 Land protection is a key component of success, which is why we have a goal of quadrupling the pace of our land conservation efforts.
-The Land Conservation Fellow will be part of our Land Protection Team, based out of Mass Audubon Headquarters in Lincoln, MA.
+The Land Conservation Fellow will be part of our Land Conservation Team, based out of Mass Audubon Headquarters in Lincoln, MA.
 The Land Conservation Fellow is committed to protecting the nature of Massachusetts and desires to learn the mechanics of land conservation, specifically in regard to the acquisition, disposition and monitoring of legal interests in land.
 A well-suited candidate must be interested in learning about, and participating in, land conservation through the lens of real estate transactions.

 Duties and responsibilities will be divided evenly (70%) between land protection, conservation restriction stewardship, and land information systems, with additional time allotted (30%) for professional development, mentoring, and professional projects or research.